 3. Environmental Irritants

-Sometimes your baby may react to environmental irritants that may lead to a dry cough.
-This condition is more evident in sensitive babies who react easily to strong chemical odours, cigarette smoke, overly dry and hot air.
+Sometimes your baby may react to environmental irritants that can lead to a dry cough.
+This condition is more evident in sensitive babies who react easily to strong chemical odours, cigarette smoke, or overly dry and hot air.
 Keep your child away from such environmental agents.
 To combat a dry cough resulting from hot weather conditions, you can use a humidifier in your baby’s room.

-The symptoms of flu or influenza may appear to be the same, but in young children and babies, these symptoms can be severe.
+The symptoms of flu or influenza can appear to be the same, but in young children and babies, these symptoms can be severe.
 Influenza begins with a dry cough, similar to the common cold.
 As influenza progresses, you will notice phlegm along with the cough.

 5. A Whooping Cough

-Treatment for a Dry Cough in Babies
+Treatment for Dry Cough in Babies

 1. Treatment for Dry Cough Due to Common Cold

 Opting for home remedies is the best way to cure a dry cough resulting from the common cold.
 Home remedial measures are not only easily available but are also safe for young children and babies.
 However, it is advisable to consult a doctor before giving anything to your baby.

 2. Treatment for Dry Cough Due to GERD

 If the cause of your baby’s dry cough is diagnosed as GERD, your doctor will examine your baby thoroughly to know the exact cause of the same.
 Once your doctor knows the cause, he will prescribe some medicines to treat it.
 Though there are many over-the-counter medicines available for the treatment of GERD, it is sensible to go for the one suggested by the doctor.